YnkDK/intentionally-left-blank/README.md

 # Features
 In addition to the page displaying a clear message to the visitor, this project covers:
+- Static code analysis using SonarCloud
+- Continuous deployment using GitHub actions
+- Security and serverless using Cloudflare Workers
+- Health check monitoring using Postman
 - robots.txt
 - security.txt
-- sitemap
+- Sitemap
-- static code analysis using SonarCloud
-- continuous deployment using GitHub actions
-- security and serverless using Cloudflare Workers
-- health check monitoring using Postman

 # Road map
+- Deploy with Terraform
+- Quality gates on PR
+  - Provision resources with same life-cycle as each pull request
+  - Run Healthcheck using Postman Newman
+- Globalization, Internationalization and Localization
-- automated tests
+- Automated tests
-- more documentation
+- More documentation
+  - security.txt (PGP signature for example)
+  - Fonts and their tools
+  - HTML checkers and other tools

 # Configuration
 By using the raw index.html it requires no configuration.